wetdeveloper/TwittApp/README.md

 # Twitter
-an application you could do exact like twitt,retwitt,comment,like and ......
+an Application you can do exact like twitt,retwitt,comment,like and ......in Twitter